kwynncom/sysadmin-email-alerts-for-aws/README.md

 # sysadmin-email-alerts-for-aws
 Email alerts for disk usage, AWS EC2 CPU balance, and Ubuntu updates

+2020

+09 (September) - all times are EDT / GMT -4 / Atlanta / New York

+02

+1:20am

+I have not been clear until now whether hrtime() is monotonic forever or only for a given boot session.
+It would appear to be the latter.
+That is, if you reboot your machine, you can no longer use hrtime(1) output to sort by.

 **************
 2020/08/07 7:27pm EDT / GMT -4